Agnik7/product-preview-card-component-frontendmentor/README.md

 ### What I learned

--While doing this challenge, I learnt how to efficiently use media queries, to change the design for different devices, all the while using a single code base.
+- While doing this challenge, I learnt how to efficiently use media queries, to change the design for different devices, all the while using a single code base.

--I also learnt to write the HTML code with better semantic tags.
+- I also learnt to write the HTML code with better semantic tags.

 ## Author